hamza094/ParkSense/README_PARKS_DATA.md

 ## 🎯 Bottom Line

-**Simple Version**: We use official Phoenix park data to build a foundation for accurate heat analysis.
+We use official Phoenix park data to build a foundation for accurate heat analysis.
 This data helps us understand each park's characteristics, suggest the right cooling solutions, and make smart investment decisions.

-**Technical Version**: Our system stores 189 Phoenix flatland parks with precise boundaries and complete attributes using official government GIS data.
-This spatial foundation enables accurate heat mapping, intelligent prioritization, and targeted cooling solution recommendations.

 ---

-*Data Source: City of Phoenix Official GIS Systems.
-All park boundaries and attributes come from the most current government database.*
+*Data Source: City of Phoenix Official GIS Systems.*